Map Tile Server

 What is a map tile server?

-The Map Tiles Server is a software component used for generating map tiles.
-Map tiles are small square images, usually 256x256 pixels in size, forming the presentation of a single interactive map used in web pages or mobile applications.
-These tiles are used for rendering geospatial features at different levels of zoom and varying levels of detail.
-Tiling is a rather new technique used to replace map services generating a single image for the entire map.
-Tiling significantly improves interaction speed for a website or a mobile application.
+Map Tiles server is a server that hosts an API used for generating map tiles.
+Map tiles are small square images, usually 256x256 pixels, that are used for rendering an interactive map on web page or mobile application.
+These tiles are used for rendering geospatial features at different levels of zoom and detail.
+Tiling is a new technique used to replace map services for generating a single image for the entire map.
+Tiling significantly improves interaction for websites and mobile applications.

-To use interactive maps in your web or mobile application, one must usually choose a standard development kit or a library used for such a purpose.
-There exist at least a few open-source libraries used for interactive maps.
-Most known of them are OpenLayers, Leaflet, and MapLibre.
-The mentioned libraries display maps by using map tile servers running remotely.
-Strues-maps.lt provides a compatible map tiles server using a TMS (also known as XYZ tiling) protocol.
-To increase the speed and responsiveness of maps, it is recommended to use JPEG compression of images for feature rendering, which strues-maps.lt also supports.
+To use interactive maps on web and mobile applications, developers must choose a library for this purpose.
+There are at least a few open-source libraries used for interactive maps, such as OpenLayers, Leaflet, and MapLibre.
+The mentioned libraries use a map tiles server API to display maps.
+Strues-maps.lt supports map tiling using both TMS (also known as XYZ tiling) and WMTS protocols.
+To increase the speed and responsiveness of apps, it is recommended to use JPEG compression of images, which strues-maps.lt also supports.

 Use cases of interactive maps

-Interactive maps are usually used to provide website visitors with custom data on top of our maps.
-The most common use of maps is to display company assets on the map, company headquarters, or customer service departments.
+Interactive maps are used to provide website visitors with custom data on top of basemaps.
+The most common use of maps is to display company assets, company headquarters, or customer service departments.
 Guide agencies might use interactive maps for touring and regional information.
 Camping companies might use interactive maps for custom hiking, cycling, and walking trails.
 Skiing resorts might overlay our base maps with available slopes.
 Last-mile companies might use our maps to organize routes of parcels from the nearest hub to their final destination.
 Real estate agencies might use interactive maps to inform customers of the surroundings of properties they are offering.
 NGOs might publish geographic data on the spread of human or animal diseases.
 Any of these cases will use a map tile server to provide compelling visualizations of their data.

 Our map tile server is compatible with any javascript library supporting XYZ or TMS tiling protocol like OpenLayers, Leaflet, or MapLibre.
-Using our server reduces development prices, and enables you to avoid administration and infrastructure costs.
-It provides the engineering team with API documentation and tutorials with working examples.
+Using our server reduces development, administration, and infrastructure costs.
+We also provide software developers with API documentation and tutorials that contain working examples.

 Getting started with strues-maps.lt

 Using a tiling server for interactive maps improves website or mobile application performance.
 It also allows developers to speed up development and accelerate the deployment of interactive maps.
-Our tile server supports very fast response times of tiles from zoom levels of 6 to 15.
-We support cross-origin resource sharing with customizable domains.
-We also support customizable tile throttling per API key or IP address.
+Our tile server supports fast response times for tiles at zoom levels from 6 to 15.
+We support domain configuration for cross-origin resource sharing.
+We also support customizable tile throttling per API key or per IP address.
 Building such functionality from the ground up requires tangible development and maintenance efforts.